 Games move fast.
 In order to adapt to a large population, developers make use of telemetry coming from the players, both to ensure that the game is performing as expected and to get an idea of how the game is being played.
 This data is often surprisingly rich.
 Because the players exist in a simulated world, extremely fine-grained detail about how a player interacts with that world, such as their location, what they’re looking at, and what they’re carrying can all be used to fuel decision making by the game’s designers.

-We’ll discuss the types of telemetry that games use, and how they relate to the world outside of games, and how games go beyond and make changes on the fly, stay performant, and monitor everything from suspected-gaze (position of eyes) to input speed.
+Jon Manning and Paris Buttfield-Addison explore how video games use telemetry and analytics to monitor and change their state, live, with millions and millions of players engaged at the same time.
+They dive into the types of telemetry that games use, how they relate to the world outside of games, and how games go beyond and make changes on the fly, stay performant, and monitor everything from suspected-gaze (position of eyes) to input speed.

 What you'll learn

 - Discover how to use telemetry to monitor your products and change them on the fly quickly and without errors

 Jon Manning is the cofounder of independent game development studio Secret Lab.
 He’s working on the critically acclaimed award-winning adventure game Night in the Woods, which includes his interactive dialogue system Yarn Spinner, and Button Squid, a top-down puzzler.
 He’s written a whole bunch of books for O’Reilly about iOS development and game development.
 Jon holds a PhD about jerks on the internet.
 He’s currently writing Practical AI with Swift for O’Reilly.